iqbalfn/bootstrap-picker-color/README.md

-# bootstrap-vertical-menu
+# bootstrap-picker-color

-Vertical menu component for bootstrap 4 with optional submenu.
+Another useless jquery plugin for bootstrap 4 of color picker that implement browser built-in picker.